 The heyday of the American Fur Company was in sight.
-"Having pushed government factories to the wall, Astor now proceeded to grind smaller competitors out of existence."
-It was also true that traders whose volume of business had reached considerable proportions - Maurice

-Blondeau, George Davenport, Russell Farnham, and others operating in the Iowa country - were finally induced to cast their lot with "the first American monopoly."
+"Having pushed government factories to the wall, Astor now proceeded to grind smaller competitors out of existence".
+It was also true that traders whose volume of business had reached considerable proportions - Maurice Blondeau, George Davenport, Russell Farnham, and others operating in the Iowa country - were finally induced to cast their lot with "the first American monopoly".

-Dissatisfaction soon developed, however, due in some measure to the practice of sending out "runners to secure credits and follow the hunters to their places of chase."
+Dissatisfaction soon developed, however, due in some measure to the practice of sending out "runners to secure credits and follow the hunters to their places of chase".
 This method was particularly corrupting to the Indians for with an ever-present supply of liquor the trader could secure peltries when the natives were in no condition to drive an honest bargain.
 The practice was therefore made illegal by an act of Congress in 1824.
-Furthermore, the law made it "the duty of Indian agents to designate, from time to time, certain convenient and suitable places for carrying on trade," requiring all vendors of goods to do business at specific places and at no others.
+Furthermore, the law made it "the duty of Indian agents to designate, from time to time, certain convenient and suitable places for carrying on trade", requiring all vendors of goods to do business at the places indicated and at no others.

-These new regulations as a matter of fact pleased neither the traders nor the Indians and many and loud were the complaints.
+These new regulations as a matter of fact pleased

+neither the traders nor the Indians and many and loud were the complaints.
 That the objections were based to a marked degree upon the effect on the liquor traffic is apparent.
 The western movement of population had inevitably brought to the frontier many men who had no scruples against selling whisky to the natives.
 Indeed, the problem of restraining the Indians residing near the settlements from the use of liquor was a well-nigh impossible task.
-The "beverage which seemed to fascinate all Red Men"

-induced them to visit "the various little distilleries and Grocery establishments" and exchange their money, furs, and peltries for rum.
+The "beverage which seemed to fascinate all Red Men' induced them to visit "the various little distilleries and Grocery establishments' and exchange their money, furs, and peltries for rum.
 This being the case it was not surprising that frequently the traders who had advanced them goods on credit were left in hard circumstances - the Indians being induced by whisky "to carry the produce of their winter hunts to others."

-The next step in the regulation of the fur trade, therefore, was to absolutely prohibit the "introduction of liquor into the Indian country;" if it worked a hardship on the trader he had only himself to blame.
+The next step in the regulation of the fur trade, therefore, was to absolutely prohibit the "introduction of liquor into the Indian country."
+This was accomplished by a measure which was intended to protect the natives against the white trader; and if it worked a hardship on the trader he had only himself to blame.

 Then came the Black Hawk War in 1832 with the attendant loss of lives and money, the ceding of a strip of land in what is now eastern Iowa, and the payment of annuities to the Indians as the wards of the Nation.
-And as the westward movement of population advanced, "crowding in closer upon the native inhabitants," the trader's profits steadily decreased.
-"Only the Indians' removal farther west," whence the fur-bearing animals had already retreated, offered any hope for the "revival of business in furs and peltries."
-The "scenes of barter and exchange" no longer characterized the eastern border of Iowa but were being shifted westward as the vanguard of sturdy Anglo-Saxon conquerors with axe and plow" began to reach the banks of the Missouri.
+And as the westward movement of population advanced, "crowding in closer upon the native inhabitants", the trader's profits steadily decreased.
+"Only the Indians' removal farther west", whence the fur-bearing animals had already retreated, offered any hope for the "revival of business in furs and peltries."
+The "scenes of barter and exchange" no longer characterized the eastern border of Iowa but "were being shifted westward as the vanguard of sturdy Anglo-Saxon conquerors with axe and plow began to reach the west bank of the Mighty River".

-Geo.
-F. Robeson
+GEO.
+F. ROBESON